keidsiri/capstoneProject-planing/README.md

 8.35 : Continue watching Setting up dynamic routes https://www.youtube.com/watch?v=1WmNXEVia8I.
 9.40 : Updating App.js fixing bugs for log in
-11.00 : Watching another tutorial for building website using React https://www.youtube.com/watch?v=HU4EvjPyqRE 11.45 : Build another project from scratch using Next.js instead due to error on firebase that I can't solve so have to build a new one from beginning https://github.com/keidsiri/instaglam
+11.00 : Watching another tutorial for building website using React https://www.youtube.com/watch?v=HU4EvjPyqRE 11.45 : Build another project from scratch using Next.js instead due to error on firebase that I can't solve so have to build a new one from beginning https://github.com/keidsiri/instaglam , https://github.com/keidsiri/instagram2 (Had to make another one)

 ## License - [MIT](https://opensource.org/licenses/MIT)